A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 A foreboding tale of a brilliant mad criminal mastermind running his operation out of the asylum and influencing his henchmen throughout the city through the powers of hypnosis, psychoanalysis, and mind control.
 There is a lot going on in this film.
 This film is a subversive and profound cultural statement on the horrors of Nazism that were about to be establishing themselves in the German speaking world.
 One wonders if Sigmund Freud ever saw this film, and what he would have thought of it.

 Cybernetics.
 Engineering.
 Government.
 Corporate Conspiracy.
 Paranoia.
 Fassbinder.
-A dangerous mix of elements for a film that shocks and challenges a viewer's conception of reality as we know it.
+A dangerous mix of high and low level informational binary patterns for a film that fundamentally undermines and challenges a viewer's conception of reality as we know it.
 All of this before the Wachowskis filmed The Matrix (1999).

 A motion picture meditation on being and war.
 Terrence Malick is a philosopher filmmaker and his style resonates with me.
 He is deeply influenced by Martin Heidegger and his philosophy of 'being in the world'.
 Malick is also elusive and rarely gives interviews so I'm curious about his personality too.